CyberFlameGO/svnpython/Doc/library/cgihttpserver.rst

    and serve the output, instead of serving files, if the request leads to somewhere below the ``cgi_directories`` path.

 The :class:`CGIHTTPRequestHandler` defines the following data member:

-   .. attribute:: cgi_directories
+.. attribute:: CGIHTTPRequestHandler.cgi_directories

    This defaults to ``['/cgi-bin', '/htbin']`` and describes directories to treat as containing CGI scripts.

 The :class:`CGIHTTPRequestHandler` defines the following methods:

-   .. method:: do_POST()
+.. method:: CGIHTTPRequestHandler.do_POST()

    This method serves the ``'POST'`` request type, only allowed for CGI scripts.
    Error 501, "Can only POST to CGI scripts", is output when trying to POST to a non-CGI url.

 Note that CGI scripts will be run with UID of user nobody, for security reasons.
 Problems with the CGI script will be translated to error 403.